snurkabill/Test/plugin/README.md

 * manually cloning the repository
 * or forking the repository.

-In case you plan to contribute back to the project, the better option is forking the repository, which will allow you to send pull requests.
+In case you plan to contribute back to the project, **the better option is forking** the repository, which will allow you to send pull requests.
 In all cases, I recommend you prefer forking to cloning.

 Steps:

 * Log in to your BitBucket account
 * Browse to the [MercurialEclipse repository](https://bitbucket.org/mercurialeclipse/main/wiki/Home)
 * Click the button/link for the operation (either "Clone" or "Fork") that you've chosen and proceed to complete the operation.
+* In the **Mercurial Repository Exploring** perspective, add your cloned/forked repository.
-* Import the cloned/forked repository into Eclipse as Maven projects (previous instructions indicate that you would then get two projects named `plugin` and `feature` –, but I have `com.vectrace.MercurialEclipse` – in folder /plugin – and `MercurialEclipseFeature` in folder /feature).
+* Import the cloned/forked repository into Eclipse (previous instructions indicate that you would then get two projects named `plugin` and `feature` –, but I have `com.vectrace.MercurialEclipse` – in folder /plugin – and `MercurialEclipseFeature` in folder /feature).

 Once the import is over, you get 4 projects:

-* com.vectrace.MercurialEclipse
+* `plugin` aka com.vectrace.MercurialEclipse (see the note below)
-* MercurialEclipseFeature
+* `MercurialEclipseFeature`
-* MercurialEclipseMaven-feature
+* `MercurialEclipseMaven-feature`
-* MercurialEclipseMaven-plugin
+* `MercurialEclipseMaven-plugin`

+**NOTE**: Because `plugin` is actually a Maven project, it will only read `com.vectrace.MercurialEclipse` when imported as a Maven project.
+Therefore, once the import is over and you have the 4 projects listed above, you need to delete the `plugin` project (make sure you do NOT tick the **Delete project contents on disk** checkbox) and reimport the project you've just checked out (right-click in the Package Explorer view > **Import** > **Maven** > **Existing Maven Projects**)

 # Building dependencies

 ## Getting the dependencies
-Dependencies have to be cloned (or forked, if you intend to contribute to the projects) and imported also as Maven projects.
+Dependencies also have to be cloned (or forked, if you intend to contribute to the projects) **and imported** as Maven projects (see the note above).
 They are:

 * <https://bitbucket.org/aragost/javahg-parent>